 When you add your Interac debit card to Android Pay, your account information is not shared with Android.
 To set up Interac Debit on Android Pay, certain information will be encrypted and then used to generate a unique device account number that is securely stored on your device.
 Each transaction is authorized with a one-time token so you can pay in confidence knowing your personal financial information is never shared with merchants.
 Your account number will never be shared with Android.
 If you have any additional questions about your device’s security features or how Android uses other information, please contact Android directly.

-Your Interac debit card in Android Pay is protected by your fingerprint or Android's standard device unlock (ie. passcode, pin or pattern).
+Your Interac debit card in Google Pay is protected by your fingerprint or Google's standard device unlock (ie. passcode, pin or pattern).
 For your security, some transactions may require you to unlock your phone in order to authenticate your purchase.
 All transactions also go through the Interac Token Service Provider (TSP), a proprietary token platform to ensure the safety and privacy of your financial information.

-Interac Debit on Android Pay transaction information can be found when you select your Interac debit card within Android Pay.
+Interac Debit on Google Pay transaction information can be found when you select your Interac debit card within Google Pay.

-No, you do not need to update your card in Android Pay.
+No, you do not need to update your card in Google Pay.
 If you have problems, you will need to contact your financial institution.

 If you believe your device or Android Pay card information has been lost, stolen or compromised in any way, call your financial institution immediately at the number on the back of your card.